Links

 1. Write a batch script

 We keep up-to-date Singularity images for fmriprep for the community.
-In order to run fmriprep in Oscar, you'll need to write a batch script.
-We provide an example below
+(Look in /oscar/data/bnc/simgs/nipreps/ to see which versions we currently have available.)
+In order to run fmriprep on Oscar, you'll need to write a batch script.
+Here is an example:

 #!/bin/bash